 Brands and retailers must deliver targeted content to an ever-growing set of direct, social, and marketplace channels.
 At its core, omnichannel is defined as a multichannel sales approach that provides the customer with an integrated customer experience.

 So, how do you want to build this seamless customer experience in all your sales channels when you don’t have enough sales channels to begin with?
 The answer is simple – you can’t.
-Not until you implement good multichannel marketing strategy and offer customers the choice to buy wherever they prefer to browse and shop products.
+Not until you implement good multichannel marketing strategy and offer customers the choice to buy wherever they prefer to browse and shop for products.

 To close the omnichannel gaps, make sure that: